oracle-livelabs/database/in-memory-21c/text/full-text-qry.md

 In this Lab we will be populating external data from a local directory and we will need to define a database directory to use in our external table definitions to point the database to our external data.

-Let's switch to the Lab09-Text folder and log back in to the PDB:
+Let's switch to the text folder and log back in to the PDB:

 ```
 <copy>
-cd /home/oracle/labs/inmemory/Lab09-Text
+cd /home/oracle/labs/inmemory/text
 sqlplus ssb/Ora_DB4U@localhost:1521/pdb1
 </copy>
 ```